Licensing Guides

 Who Issues HVAC Licenses in Kentucky?

-The Kentucky Department of Housing, Buildings and Construction - Division of Heating, Ventilation and Air Conditioning issues and renews all HVAC licenses in the Commonwealth.
-Application forms for a Kentucky Plumbing License can be obtained from the Department of Housing, Buildings and Construction located at the address below or from their website.
+The Kentucky Department of Housing, Buildings and Construction - Division of HVAC, located in Frankfort, issues and renews all HVAC licenses in the Commonwealth.

 Does My Kentucky HVAC License Work in Any Other State?